 This blockade by Iran has disrupted crude oil supply from the region.
 As a result, oil prices have shot up in the global market and crossed the mark of $100 US dollars per barrel, making it one of the historic highs.

-It has started increasing India’s import bill already and soon this oil price surge will create market volatility in the domestic market.
+It has started increasing India’s import bill already and soon oil price surge will create market volatility in the domestic market.

-However, industrial diesel prices have seen a gain of nearly 25%, which has impacted sectors like logistics, mining and manufacturing.
+However, bulk industrial diesel prices have seen a gain of nearly 25%, which has impacted sectors like logistics, mining and manufacturing.
 Moreover, after the increase in Aviation Turbine Fuel (ATF) cost, international flight fares have increased by about 15% by the airlines.

 The LPG Cylinder Crisis